-In September of 2021, the AIQ Committee began the process for preparing the 2022 Accreditation Midterm Report.
-(RP-1) After a campus-wide search, a midterm report team was selected, consisting of the AIQ faculty and administrative co-chairs, a midterm report faculty lead, an administrative lead, a faculty writer, a faculty editor, and a faculty indexer.
-(RP-2; RP-3) The midterm report team met regularly throughout the 2021-22 academic year to collect and review evidence and prepare the first draft of the report.
-After the first draft was presented to AIQ in February of 2022 (RP-4), the midterm report team presented to and collected input from the following governance committees and constituent groups across the college (RP-5):
+In September of 2021, the Accreditation and Institutional Quality Committee began the process for preparing the 2022 Accreditation Midterm Report.
+After a campus-wide search, a midterm report team was selected, consisting of the AIQ faculty and administrative co-chairs, a midterm report faculty lead, an administrative lead, a faculty writer, a faculty editor, and a faculty indexer.
+The midterm report team met regularly throughout the Fall of 2021 to collect and review evidence and prepared the first draft of the report.
+After the first draft received approval from AIQ in MONTH of 2022, the midterm report team presented to and collected input from the following governance committees and constituent groups across the college: